 The Geurmantes Way (In Search of Lost Time #3) – Marcel Proust

-The narrator takes us into the heart of Parisian aristocratic society, full of Dukes, Duchesses, Princes, Princesses, Comtes, Comtesses, Vicomtes, Barons, etc, giving us a first-hand account of the prejudices of the lot.
+The narrator takes us into the heart of Paris’s aristocratic society full of Dukes, Duchesses, Princes, Princesses, Comtes, Comtesses, Vicomtes, Barons, etc, giving us a first-hand account of the prejudices of the lot.
 It was truly amusing to read the narration of their pride of ancient lineage, the social etiquette, for example, who takes precedence over whom according to their title and royal blood, how some keep their salons exclusive to the highly privileged, and how the others try desperately to procure an invitation to enter them.
-The lot kept me entertained by their strict adherence to the long-held aristocratic conventions.
+The lot kept me entertained by their strict adherence to the long-held aristocratic conventions and hypocrisy.

 Another disturbing factor was the antisemitism of French society of the day.
 There is much talk about the Alfred Dreyfus case in this volume which divided society.
-Some were convinced of his guilt simply because he was a Jew as if there is no doubt that, if he is a jew, he is capable of committing treason.
+Some were convinced of his guilt simply because he was a Jew; as if there is no doubt that, if he is a jew, he is capable of committing treason.
 Only a few believed in his innocence and advocated for a fair trial.
-The famous J’accuse, the open letter written to the President of the Third French Republic by Emile Zola cost him his liberty.
-Such strong open hostility displayed for the Jewish people was quite shocking, and it is no surprise that they were treated the way they did in the coming years which ended in the holocaust; the platform was built slowly to get there.
+We know that J’accuse, the famous open letter written to the President of the Third French Republic by Emile Zola cost him his liberty.
+Such strong open hostility displayed for the Jewish people was dreadful; the holocaust seems unsurprising given that the platform was slowly building.

 My main attraction to this series is Proust’s dreamy writing.
-Those who have read my review of the preceding two volumes will bear witness to his fact.
-In The Guermantes Way, however, I didn’t feel the same beauty that was abundant in the previous two Volumes.
-His writing here felt less poetic and more affected.
-Perhaps, it was because my expectations were set too high.
-And this is also not to say that his writing was devoid of poetry.
-There were many beautifully written parts full of charming metaphors.
-Yet, some affected parts disturbed the overall dreamy quality.
-It wasn’t fair for Proust to bring the reader to the earth with some pompous writing when he was happily soaring high towards an ethereal world with his poetry. 🙂 But to be fair, I do understand Proust’s strategy.
-Those parts were indispensable for him to bring out the vanity and pomposity of the aristocracy.
-Now that the story is forming, I should expect changes in the style of writing which is more proper for storytelling rather than abstract musings.
-In any case, I’m very much looking forward to being invested in the next adventure of the narrator’s life.
+Those who have read my review of the preceding two volumes will bear witness.
+In The Guermantes Way, however, I didn’t feel the same beauty in his writing.
+It felt less poetic and more contrived.
+It may be because my expectations were set too high.
+This is not to say that his writing was com devoid of poetry.
+There were some beautifully written parts.
+Yet, many were affected, disturbing the overall dreamy quality.
+But I won’t judge him and very much looking forward to being invested in the next adventure.

 About the author